- Contrary to US and European airlines, Chinese airlines seem to handle the pandemic more successfully.

 Besides the aspects mentioned above, Chinese airlines seem to stand out.
 First, they were ultra-fast to pivot to freight when COVID started.
 Second, as Seeking Alpha states, “they have also managed to avoid taking on large amounts of debt or significantly diluting shares throughout the crisis.”
 That all helped Chinese airlines to expand during the downturn, unlike airlines from Europe and the US.

-On top of the aspect that Chinese airlines made the right decision, the huge Chinese domestic market certainly is a considerable stake.
+On top of the aspect that Chinese airlines made the right decision, the vast Chinese domestic market certainly is a considerable stake.
 While European airlines are heavily struggling with international travel restrictions, the Chinese government has supported a revival in the domestic travel industry.
 Moreover, the government has been helping airlines to expand even in this environment.

 The interim report from China Southern Airlines sums up the situation precisely:

 “At the same time, the air transport industry also enjoys several favorable conditions.
 Firstly, the aviation market in China will take the lead in recovery.
-Characterized by ample potential, strong resilience, and a large maneuver room, China’s economy has a solid foundation for dealing with difficulties and challenges.
-As a result, the aviation market in China will be the first to rebound, and the overall trend of recovery and development is prosperous.
+Characterized by ample potential, strong resilience, and large maneuver room, China’s economy has a solid foundation to deal with difficulties and challenges.
+As a result, the aviation market in China will be the first to rebound, and the overall trend of recovery and development will b prosperous.
 Secondly, there is a strong potential demand for passenger travel.
 During the pandemic, the demand for tourism and family visits was suppressed.
 If the pandemic continues to be effectively controlled in China, the demand for consumption is expected to be released.
 Thirdly, there is strong policy support.
-The Chinese government has issued a series of policies to support the recovery and development of the catering and tourism industries, and reduce taxes and fees for the aviation industry, including the annual exemption of civil aviation development funds.”
+The Chinese government has issued a series of policies to support the recovery and development of the catering and tourism industries’ recovery and development and reduce taxes and fees for the aviation industry, including the annual exemption of civil aviation development funds.”